w3c-ccg/traceability-vocab/DEVELOPMENT.md

 Common errors when not passing these tests include:

-1. Malformed incorrect yml indentation
+1. Malformed or incorrect `.yml` indentation
 2. Incorrect OpenAPI yml syntax
 3. Broken proofs as a result of context changes
 4. Example JSON files that don't pass schema validation